Zed1921/alx-low_level_programming/0x0F-function_pointers/README.md

 File: 3-op_functions.c contain the 5 following functions: op_add, op_sub, op_mul, op_div and op_mod

 File: 3-get_op_func.c contain the function that selects the correct function to perform the operation asked by the user

+File: 100-main_opcodes.c a program that prints the opcodes of its own main function.